How Day of Dignity Helps

 Day of Dignity site coordinators help us provide vital services to low-income and homeless neighbors.
 Bring Day of Dignity to your community by submitting an application here.
-The deadline for applications is MARCH 15, 2014.

 Check out the resources below to learn about eligibility requirements and how to apply for 2014.